kazurayam/junit4ks/README.md

 ## Design

 Read the source codes, please.
-You will find everything you need to know there.
+A real Java/Groovy programmer will find everything needed to run JUnit in Katalon Studio there.

 ## Outstanding issues